 Essential Files (maps, charts, pictures, or documents)

-organic farming: USDA regulated farming without the use of synthetic pesticides, artificial growth hormones, or antibiotics
+organic farming: the production of food without the use of synthetic chemicals, antibiotics or synthetic hormones

 Did You Know?
 (Ag Facts)

 - 88% of scientists believe that GMOs are safe to eat.3

 - 89% of U.S. corn produced is GMO.4